pamswi/QA-project/README.md

-4. In the meantime I started designing the actual software: its modules, classes, methods and routes:
+4. In the meantime, I started designing the actual software, outlining its modules, classes, methods and routes:

     <img src="screenshots/5.jpg">